MikeTaylor/folio-docs/doc/customization.md

 However, `mod-configuration` has an important security hole: as explained at [UXPROD-3018 (Distributed Configuration)](https://issues.folio.org/browse/UXPROD-3018), modules cannot specify which permissions should govern access to which configuration entries, so that any user with access to one entry has access to them all.
 Indeed, the contents of `mod-configuration` can be viewed using the developer settings at [`/settings/developer/okapi-configuration`](https://folio-snapshot.dev.folio.org/settings/developer/okapi-configuration).

 Because of this issue, [as of 28 March 2022](https://github.com/folio-org/mod-configuration/commit/812c7d15fcb264359c89c2d5b43696f7c27b9462), `mod-configuration` is [deprecated](https://github.com/folio-org/mod-configuration/blob/master/README.md#deprecation).
 Unhelpfully, it is not deprecated _in favour of_ anything.
 Developers are merely told not to use it, and to roll their own configuration mechanisms.
 (This is known as "distributed configuration").

-It may be possible to [make `mod-configuration` secure](fixing-mod-configuration.md).
-But if that approach is not taken, then we will need to do something different.

 ### Other candidate approaches